boylesoftware/x2node-tutorial/src/TUTORIAL.md

 }
 ```

-And now let's see how we can do the same on the record update.
+Let's see how we can do the same when updating an account.

 There is a hook called `prepareUpdateSpec`, which is called before the patch specification document is parsed by the handler.
 That gives the handler a chance to modify the patch document before it is processed.
-So far when we used the `PATCH` calls we used the [JSON Patch](https://tools.ietf.org/html/rfc6902) format.
-The problem here is that this format is such that it's tricky to write logic that analyzes the patch document, checks if it tries to update `password` field and modify it before proceeding.
-The handler, however, also supports another patch document format, which is [JSON Merge Patch](https://tools.ietf.org/html/rfc7396).
-We can use it, so that our hook logic is similar to what we have in the `prepareCreateSpec` hook.
-So, in the `account.js` handler:
+Up to this point we have used the [JSON Patch](https://tools.ietf.org/html/rfc6902) format for all `PATCH` calls.
+The problem with using this format is, it's tricky to write logic that analyzes the patch document to check for a `password` field and then to modify it before proceeding.
+However, the handler, also supports another patch document format: [JSON Merge Patch](https://tools.ietf.org/html/rfc7396).
+Therefore, by using the [JSON Merge Patch](https://tools.ietf.org/html/rfc7396) format instead, we can use similar logic as we have used before in the `prepareCreateSpec` hook.

+So, to implement this, add the `prepareUpdateSpec` hook to the `account.js` handler as per below:

 ```javascript
 ...